 What Is a HEPA Filter and How Does It Work?

-HEPA filters were primarily produced to protect scientists from radiation as they worked on the atomic bomb during World War II.
+HEPA furnace filters were primarily produced to protect scientists from radiation as they worked on the atomic bomb during World War II.
 These fiberglass filters have fine mesh that traps many contaminants.
 Today, these filters are often installed in medical settings, science labs and even residences.

 If you tried to use a HEPA filter in your furnace, you’d possibly have trouble receiving enough air from your vents.
 This is due to the fact your furnace’s blower motor isn’t designed to work with such a deep filter.